 Cons

-- Ads can be slightly distracting.
+- It has in-app ads that can be slightly distracting.

 3. YNAB (You Need a Budget)